aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/07-publication/02-metadata.md

 | change      | `string`    | Description of the code and UI changes compared to the previous build of the same release.                |
 | pluginSetup | `object`    | Optional.
 Contains a series of images advertising the plugins functionality.                              |

-Each build metadata contains the following field
+Each build metadata contains the following fields:

 - one `"prepareInstallation"` object
 - one `"prepareUninstallation"` object
 - 0 to N `"prepareUpdate"` objects enumerated from 1 to N+1

-Each `"prepare..."` object contains
+Each `"prepare..."` object contains:

 | Key         | Type       | Description                                                                                                                                                                                                                                    |
 | ----------- | ---------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |